coderefinery/testing/content/guide.md

 Testing episode.
 This episode is a simplified version of the collaborative exercise in the optional episode "Full-cycle collaborative workflow", and the instructor has a choice which one to teach (with the latter requiring around double the time).
 The exercise in Automated Testing can either be done as a type-along demonstration by the instructor or as an exercise in breakout rooms.
+**If run as an exercise, this episode requires that learners know how to set up Git repositories locally and online and how to work with pull/merge requests!**

 If the optional Full-cycle episode is covered, it is useful during the wrap up of the exercise to have a co-instructor doing the exercise in